Ruturajn/Dotfiles/README.md

 - Edit line `202` in the [dunstrc](https://github.com/Ruturajn/Dotfiles/blob/main/dunst/dunstrc) to add the path to dunst icons, which should be
   `~/.config/dunst/icons`, or if you have not moved the `dunst` folder to your `~/.config` directory `<Path_to_these_dotfiles>/dunst/icons`.
 - Edit line `6` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script to add the path to your wallpaper.
   This can be skipped if you want to use nitrogen, to set your wallaper.
-You will need to set a wallpaper the first time you login to Qtile.
+To do that, you will need to set a wallpaper the first time you login to Qtile with `nitrogen`.
 This is only a one time thing, and the wallpaper you chose will persist, due to line `9` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script.

 *Note:*